 Twice since, he has had to deal with career threatening ends.

-From the opening dates of training camp this season, Koivu has played as if his injury history were inexistant.
+From the opening dates of training camp this season, Koivu has played as if his injury history was nonexistent.

-The Canadiens team is deep on many levels, like it hasn't been since 1996.
+The Canadiens team is deep on many levels, like it hasn't been since 1995-96.
 He finally has linemates that can measure his dedicated effort with their own pasion.
-Those with whom is he not on the ice, are a capable, talented and unified group - alleviating the often burdensome load he carried in the past.
+Those with whom he shares the ice are a capable, talented, and unified group, alleviating the often burdensome load he carried in the past.

 When all things add up, Koivu is well on his way to a career year on 2006-07.

-Prior to him reaching his 500th point on Tuesday, Canadiens coach Guy Carbonneau heaped praise upon his captains accomplishments, if not in an awkward spot, while asked to comment on Steve Yzerman, earlier in the week.
-The Red Wings great had just had his jersey retired by the team in an unprecendented and glorious ceremony in Detroit.
+Prior to him reaching his 500th point on Tuesday, Canadiens coach Guy Carbonneau heaped praise upon his captain's accomplishments, if not in an awkward spot, while asked to comment on Steve Yzerman, earlier in the week.
+The Red Wings great had just had his jersey retired by the team in an unprecedented and glorious ceremony in Detroit.